 Subscribe to the IPAC mailing list

-Subscribe to this CPSA mailing list to get the latest IPAC and MDR news, including updates to standards, guidelines, policies and new resources.
+Subscribe to this CPSA mailing list to get the latest IPAC and MDR news, including updates to requirements, guidelines, policies and new resources.

 Information for Albertans

-All of Alberta’s community clinics are required to meet strict infection prevention and control standards.
+All of Alberta’s medical clinics must meet strict infection prevention and control requirements.
 CPSA routinely assesses clinics for medical device reprocessing.
-If you see a CPSA certificate in your community medical clinic, it means they’ve been assessed under our MDR standards.
+If you see a CPSA certificate in your community’s medical clinic, it means they’ve been assessed under our MDR requirements.

-If you have a question or concern about how your clinic meets our MDR or IPAC standards, reach out to us using the contact form below.
+If you have a question or concern about how your clinic meets our MDR or IPAC requirements, reach out to us using the contact form below.

 Questions or feedback?
 We'd love to hear from you.